Kennewick's River Recreation

 These rivers are far more than just rivers, and offer Tri-Cities residents and tourists the opportunity to partake in their natural wonder in a variety of different ways.
 All three Tri-Cities rivers are noted for the recreational and sporting opportunities they provide for residents, guests, and tourists in Kennewick, Richland, and Pasco.
 Columbia River, in particular, is known for its recreational activities with its beautiful surroundings, large, ample space, and easily accessible waters.

-Power boating and pleasure boating is one of the Tri-Cities’ favorite pastimes enjoyed on all three rivers.
+Power boating and pleasure boating are a few of the Tri-Cities’ favorite pastimes enjoyed on all three rivers.
 This activity is most found on the Columbia, with free boat launch sites available in all three cities.

 Fishing is another great option that you can try in the Columbia, Snake, and Yakima, enjoyed by many locals and visitors, and the rivers provide an opportune environment for fishing.